-Peer-to-Peer (P2P) networks are world-wide distributed systems, where each node can represent both a client and a server.
+Peer-to-Peer (P2P) networks are worldwide distributd systems where each node can be used both as a client and a server.
 These networks are used for sharing of big volumes of data (this sharing is mostly illegal).
 DirectConnect and Kazaa are the most popular ones.